 In addition to the Great New York State Fair, New York is home to more than 50 county and youth fairs operate from July through early October, with the Long Island Fair closing out the season.
 Local fairs provide visitors with family-friendly fun, great music, and delicious food.
 They also offer a unique opportunity to learn about local agriculture, including where our food comes from, and how it is grown, harvested, and marketed to the public.

 The Department's Division of Animal Industry sets guidelines to help ensure the health and safety of animals at county fairs across New York, in addition to the Great New York State Fair.
-The animal health requirements for the 2021 county fairs and New York State Fair and other relevant documents are now available below.
+Animal health requirements for 2022 county fairs and New York State Fair will be posted here when they are available.

 The Dutchess County Fair

 The Department administers the Agricultural Fairgrounds Infrastructure Improvement Program.
 This program awards county and youth fairs across the state with funding to offset the cost of improvements and renovation projects that support New York's agricultural industry.